So, do men REALLY hate drama?

 Otherwise, where did the words “drama queen” come from?

 Do you know who ACTUALLY hates drama from women?
 Or uses the term “drama queen” as a way of putting a woman down?

-The first type: the woman who thinks she needs to be strong, tough, STRAIGHT, right, ‘head screwed on’, ‘never needy’ and totally awesomely LIKED by all men.
-But, usually, in a relationship with none of them (alarm bells?).
+The woman who thinks she needs to be strong, tough, straight, right, ‘head screwed on’, ‘never needy’ and totally LIKED by all men.
+(But she’s usually in a relationship with none of them – alarm bells?).

 There’s a purpose to being a drama queen:

 There’s a purpose for why the feminine energy actually makes things bigger: it’s because people pay attention when you dramatise things.